irev1ak1n/brhs-prom2026-website/README.md

 # BRHS Prom 2026 Website

-Student-built website created to organize and promote BRHS Prom 2026, helping students access tickets, event details, and important updates in one place.
+Website created to organize and promote BRHS Prom 2026, helping students access tickets, event details, and important updates in one place.

 ## Project Purpose
 This project is designed to improve how students receive information about prom by centralizing everything into a single platform.
 Instead of relying only on social media, this website provides a more structured, reliable, and accessible information for all people who wish to attend.